You could have different arrangements depending on the role and the needs of your employees. You could talk about:

 Considering roles

-Think about whether work could be done remotely or if it needs to be done in the workplace.
-For example:
+Consider whether work in your organisation could be done remotely or if it needs to be done in the workplace.
+Think about:

 - if technology could help